| 57 things to do in and around Sevilla

 - Take

+a photo of the house where the painter Velázquez was born.
 You'll find this hidden down a little alley between Plaza

 Alfalfa and Plaza de San Pedro (Cristo de Burgos).
 It's